ahmedjjameel/Lane_Detection_Matlab-/README.md

 :-------------------------:|:-------------------------:

 ### Introduction

+Lane Detection is a computer vision task that involves identifying the boundaries of driving lanes in a video or image of a road scene.
+The goal is to accurately locate and track the lane markings in real-time, even in challenging conditions such as poor lighting, glare, or complex road layouts.

+Lane detection is an important component of advanced driver assistance systems (ADAS) and autonomous vehicles, as it provides information about the road layout and the position of the vehicle within the lane, which is crucial for navigation and safety.
+The algorithms typically use a combination of computer vision techniques, such as edge detection, color filtering, and Hough transforms, to identify and track the lane markings in a road scene.

 It is well known that lane recognition on freeways is an essential part of any successful autonomous driving system.
 An autonomous car consists of an extensive sensor system and several control modules.
 The most critical step to robust autonomous driving is to recognize and understand the surroundings.
 However, it is not enough to identify obstacles and understand the geometry around a vehicle.
 Camera-based Lane detection can be an essential step towards environmental awareness.
 It enables the car to be correctly positioned within the lane, which is crucial for every exit and the back lane - planning decision.
 Therefore, camera-based accurate lane detection with real-time edge detection is vital for autonomous driving and avoiding traffic accidents.
 In this project, MATLAB serves as an image processing tool for the detection of lanes on the road and the following techniques are used for lane detection: Color Mask, Canny/Sobel Edge Detection, Region of Interest Selection, and Hough Transform Line Detection.